uQr/cordova-docs/known-issues/known-issues-ios.md

 ----------
 ##**Incremental builds with remotebuild@1.0.1 and Visual Studio 2015 RTM is broken:**
+Current version of VS 2015 RTM and remotebuild agent version 1.0.1 has a bug where incremental changes made to any files under the /www folder does not get updated/built on iOS.

 *Observation:*

 1. First F5 = success
-2. Makes changes to any files inside /www
+2. Make changes to any files inside /www
 3. Second F5 = changes to /www don’t appear; looks exactly like the first F5